12DaysOfCoding/WeTheFoodies/README.md

 - We are using [Codacy](https://www.codacy.com/) to analysis the quality of the source code.
 - For each pull request, the CI/CD pipeline ([this file in particular](.github/workflows/codacy-analysis.yml)) would automatically enable Codacy and perform analysis as needed.
 - Codacy also provided us the dashboard to monitor various aspects of the project, including code duplication, complexity, etc.

+Reason to avoid hiding API keys:
+Although we had originally wanted to hide our API keys within our codebase, we have concluded that it would be better to direct our efforts else where.
+Our project has two API keys: Spoonacular and Firebase.
+In regards to the Spoonacular API we concluded that it would not be detrimental to security to expose this key.
+Spoonacular is a free public API with only GET capabilities.
+Upon further research, we found that exposing the Firebase key is not a security risk.
+This key is an identifier for our database and with our Firebase security rules limiting access to an authenticated user’s own data, there is little risk of abuse.
+Although we had originally planned to hide these keys out of code practice, we realized that with the time we had sunk into finding a solution as well as our value of simplicity, it would be best to keep our project in its original form of vanilla javascript.
+This allowed us to redirect our efforts elsewhere rather than spend more time re-working our project to support environment variables.